Retinotopy: Description

 In many locations within the brain, adjacent neurons have receptive fields that include slightly different, but overlapping portions of the visual field.
 The position of the center of these receptive fields forms an orderly sampling mosaic that covers a portion of the visual field.
 Because of this orderly arrangement, which emerges from the spatial specificity of connections between neurons in different parts of the visual system, cells in each structure can be seen as contributing to a map of the visual field (also called a retinotopic map, or a visuotopic map).
 Retinotopic maps are a particular case of topographic organization.
 Many brain structures that are responsive to visual input, including much of the visual cortex and visual nuclei of the brain stem (such as the superior colliculus) and thalamus (such as the lateral geniculate nucleus and the pulvinar), are organized into retinotopic maps, also called visual field maps.

 Areas of the visual cortex are sometimes defined by their retinotopic boundaries, using a criterion that states that each area should contain a complete map of the visual field.
 However, in practice the application of this criterion is in many cases difficult.
 Those visual areas of the brainstem and cortex that perform the first steps of processing the retinal image tend to be organized according to very precise retinotopic maps.
 The role of retinotopy in other areas, where neurons have large receptive fields, is still being investigated.

 Retinotopy mapping shapes the folding of the cerebral cortex.
 In both the V1 and V2 areas of macaques and humans the vertical meridian of their visual field tends to be represented on the cerebral cortex's convex gyri folds whereas the horizontal meridian tends to be represented in their concave sulci folds.

 Methods

-Retinotopy mapping in humans is done with functional Magnetic Resonance Imaging (fMRI).
+Retinotopy mapping in humans is done with functional magnetic resonance imaging (fMRI).
 The subject inside the fMRI machine focuses on a point.
-Then the retina is stimulated with a circular image or angled lines about focus point.
+Then the retina is stimulated with a circular image or angled lines about the focus point.
 The radial map displays the distance from the center of vision.
 The angular map shows angular location using rays angled about the center of vision.
-Combining the radial and angular maps, you can see the separate regions of the visual cortex and the smaller maps in each region.
+By combining the radial and angular maps, the separate regions of the visual cortex and the smaller maps in each region can be seen.